-Metaphysical absolute progress is nothing but an illusion, mistaking Ivor Grattan-Guinness's famous polemical "royal road to me" for the road.
+Metaphysical absolute progress is nothing but an illusion, mistaking "the royal road to me" for the road.
 Within the broader practice of ocean trade, colonization and warfare, improved mathematical navigation certainly constituted progress - but from the point of view of the human chattel brought over the Atlantic or dying on the way, the characterization can be disputed.
-Even Nunez and Dee, however, had little use for algebra when working on navigational techniques.
-[38] Until their time, algebra had no social uses outside the environment of those who lived from teaching mathematics.
+Even Nunez and Dee, however, had little use for algebra when working on navigational techniques.^[30] Until their time, algebra had no social uses outside the environment of those who lived from teaching mathematics.
 Mathematics, of course, also has its internal constraints, and those (like Dardi, Antonio and Benedetto) who understood the subject well would not stoop to the false solutions of irreducible cubics and quartics or Giovanni di Davizzo's advertising of roots as inverse powers.
 Even they, however, used and developed algebra in view of treating a particular kind of problems, and for this kind of problems they had no need to develop neither symbolic operations nor embedding and parenthesis function.
 Personally (but this is already counterfactual history running wild), they might perhaps have enjoyed it if they had been able to foresee that developing such techniques would have enabled them to discover Euler's theorems about the partition of numbers (or just Descartes geometrical results).
-However, in the competition for pupils and prestige within the environment of abbacus teaching such things would not have been understood and therefore would not have counted, and in any case it is in the nature of dialectic to react to the situation which is already there - nobody gets the idea of deliberately creating tools for the solution of problems which only practice of the tools they create for purposes they are aware of will eventually cause to emerge.
-Even when Descartes shaped the tools later used by an Euler, he did not and could not foresee what they would make possible.
+However, in the competition for pupils and prestige within the environment of abbacus teaching such things would not have been understood and therefore would not have counted, and in any case it is in the nature of dialectic to react to the situation which is already there - nobody gets the idea of creating tools for the solution of problems which only practice of these tools will eventually create.
+Moreover, even when Descartes shaped the tools later used by an Euler, he did not and could not foresee what they would make possible.
 He shaped them more or less accidentally within his particular context, and had no reason to use them more than he did, preparing a future he did not know about.

-38 Regiomontanus does use some algebra in his De triangulis - but he needs nothing beyond simple second-degree Florentine abbacus techniques.
+$^{^{30}}$ Regiomontanus does use some algebra in his De triangulis - but he needs nothing beyond simple second-degree abbacus techniques